ffund/run-my-experiment-on-geni-blog/2017-02-28-basic-ethernet-switch-operation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xHH59_S-lX4" frameborder="0" allowfullscreen></iframe>

 We also see how a learning switch or bridge reduces the number of hosts in each collision domain, increasing the overall network capacity.
 In the following experiment, each network segment has approximately 1000 Kbps capacity.
 When learning is enabled on the bridge, every network segment can support 1000 Kbps capacity.
-When learning is disabled, the 1000 Kbps capacity is shared among all network segments:
+When learning is disabled (i.e., the bridge acts like a "basic" hub that does not separate the network into collision domains), the 1000 Kbps capacity is shared among all network segments:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Rjjnij3kunI" frameborder="0" allowfullscreen></iframe>